clockworkengineer/NewtonianCosmos/readme.md

 # Video File Conversion #

-The video file conversion task takes any file names provided to it and as long as it conforms to a selected extension to convert ( passed in as parameter) and pass it to handbrake to be converted to .mp4 using the normal preset.
+The video file conversion task takes any file names provided to it and as long as it conforms to a selected extension to convert ( passed in as parameter) pass it on to handbrake to be converted to .mp4 using the normal preset.
 To do this it uses the 'handbrake-js' package which spawns a child process to do the conversion.
 For more information about this package check out the [following](https://www.npmjs.com/package/handbrake-js#module_handbrake-js) link.